Tinnitus: A Nasty Noise In The Ear

 If you have any symptom of tinnitus, you should see a medical expert for diagnosis and treatment.
 It is not worth to ignore it as if it is not a big problem.
 It could be a sign that something serious is going on in your body.
 The treatment of tinnitus is always subject to the cause.

 This is what makes tinnitus hard to treat and cure.
-Doctors still are trying to pin point the real cause of tinnitus and what treatment really gets the cure.
+Doctors still are trying to pin point the real cause of tinnitus and not yet sure of giving the best answer if someone asked “Is Tinnitus Curable?”

-As of today, there are a wide array of methods that can be employed to treat tinnitus.
-Some of these include:
+As of today, there are a wide array of methods that can be employed to treat or cure tinnitus but the outcome is usually far from tinnitus cure.
+Some of treatment options include:

 - Drugs (Antidepressants and anti-anxiety medications)